Amateur Karting League of Serbia 2026. - Season Regulations

 8.1.4 Additional Sanctions

-A false start, regardless of whether the driver stopped afterwards results in the race start being repeated.
-The driver who committed the infraction in the repeated start begins from the last position, and all drivers who were originally behind him at the start advance by one position each.
+A false start-regardless of whether the driver stopped afterwards-results in the race start being repeated.
+The driver who committed the offense in the repeated start begins from the last position, and all drivers who were originally behind them advance by one position each on the repeated start.

-The organizer reserves the right to prohibit a particular driver from continuing to race if required by the owner or manager of the track.
+The organizer reserves the right to prohibit a particular driver from continuing to race if required by the track owner or manager.

 8.2.
 Types of Penalties.

-Depending on the severity of the offense, penalties can be applied to position and/or points.
-Penalties will be proportional depending on the intensity of the offense, the consequences of said offense, and the behavior of the driver who committed the offense.
+Depending on the severity of the offense, penalties may be applied to time, position and/or points.
+Penalties will be proportional to the intensity of the offense, the consequences of the offense, and the behavior of the driver who committed it.

 Penalties will take effect immediately.
 Penalties will be applied by the race director or organizer on-site.
 Potentially changing their placement in the disputed race and potentially positioning in the appropriate final races and podium.